gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ7 - If the value of the GROUPNAME URI path and the group name in the Access Token scope (gname in {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}) do not match, specify the mechanism to map the GROUPNAME value in the URI to the group name: not applicable, since a match is required.

-* REQ8 - Define whether the KDC has a public key and if this has to be provided through the 'kdc_cred' parameter, see {{Section 7 of I-D.ietf-ace-key-groupcomm}}: yes as required by the Group OSCORE protocol {{I-D.ietf-core-oscore-groupcomm}}, see {{ssec-join-resp}} of this document.
+* REQ8 - Define whether the KDC has a public key and if this has to be provided through the 'kdc_cred' parameter, see {{Section 7 of I-D.ietf-ace-key-groupcomm}}: yes, as required by the Group OSCORE protocol {{I-D.ietf-core-oscore-groupcomm}}, see {{ssec-join-resp}} of this document.

 * REQ9 - Specify if any part of the KDC interface as defined in {{Section 4.1 of I-D.ietf-ace-key-groupcomm}} is not supported by the KDC: not applicable.